 Transitioning from Classic to another theme is definitely an investment in time, but you can be confident it’s worth it.
 Being able to use themes and styles is a huge advantage in any development you do going forward, and you’ll be rewarded by quicker performance and more efficient use of resources for the continuing life of the system.
 Put on your favourite music to help you push through all the copying, pasting and selecting, and go for it with gusto!

-Stay tuned for Part 2 of this article: Converting from the Classic Theme – The Glory
+Read Part 2 of this article: Converting from the Classic Theme – The Glory